greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd.md

 **Note:** Timers can replace *cron* functionality to a great extent.
 See [systemd/Timers#As a cron replacement](/index.php/Systemd/Timers#As_a_cron_replacement "Systemd/Timers").

+## Mounting

+Since systemd is a replacement for System V init, it is in charge of the mounts specified in `/etc/fstab`.
+In fact, it goes beyond the usual `fstab` capabilities, implementing special mount options prefixed with `x-systemd.`.
+See [Fstab#Automount with systemd](/index.php/Fstab#Automount_with_systemd "Fstab") for an example of *automounting* (mounting on-demand) using these extensions.
+See [[2]](https://www.freedesktop.org/software/systemd/man/systemd.mount.html#fstab) for the complete documentation of these extensions.

 ## Journal

 *systemd* has its own logging system called the journal; therefore, running a `syslog` daemon is no longer required.
 To read the log, use: